 So would you have told the truth that you called tails, or would you have done what these self-proclaimed Christians did, lied to get ahead?
 What would you have done?

-For you see, the way we live expresses who we are in Christ.
-If we leave our Christian faith at the steps of the church when we leave on Sunday, and pick it up again on the way in the next Sunday, then we are not following Jesus’ words in our gospel lesson, for He wants us to be a follower of his each day and each hour that we live.
+For you see, how we live expresses who we are in Christ.
+If we leave our Christian faith at the steps of the church when we leave on Sunday, and pick it up again on the way in the following Sunday, then we are not following Jesus’ words in our gospel lesson, for He wants us to be a follower of his every day and each hour that we live.

 A closing story sums up the kind of life Jesus is calling us to live:

-A farmer raised sheep, but next to him was one who grew wheat, raised children, and large dogs.
+A farmer raised sheep, but next to him was one who grew wheat and raised children and large dogs.
 The dogs were always scaring the sheep and sometimes even eating the baby lambs.